Active Substance: silodosin

 Why has Silodyx been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Silodyx’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The CHMP decided that Silodyx’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Silodyx?
+What measures are being taken to ensure the safe and effective use of Silodyx?

 The company that makes Silodyx will ensure that eye surgeons are provided with information on IFIS in all Member States where the medicine will be marketed.